dogsheep/evernote-to-sqlite/README.md

 Unfortunately the ENEX export format does not include a unique identifier for each note.
 This means you cannot use this tool to re-import notes after they have been updated - you should consider this tool to be a one-time transformation of an ENEX file into an equivalent SQLite database.

+ENEX exports also do not include details of which notebook a note belongs to.

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: